nathanieltse/Fin/README.md

 &nbsp;

->landing page when user has a incoming transfer notification and option to accept.
+>landing page when user has an incoming transfer notification and option to accept.

 &nbsp;